 - Top your vegan burrito with a delicious creamy condiment such as this Cashew Sour Cream, Cilantro-Lime Cashew Cream, Chipotle Tahini Dressing, or Cumin-Lime Tahini Dressing.

-- Serve with a small bowl of this green Vegan Pozole or for an extra hearty meal!
+- Serve with an appetizer like this Vegan Queso and small bowl of this green Vegan Pozole or for an extra hearty meal!

 More Easy Tex-Mex Recipes